Artists | Songs | Various Artists | Lists | Jukebox | About | Home

-Eddy ArnoldMuch the same can be said of the Christmas music of Eddy Arnold (read more) that can be said about the rest of his career.
+Eddy ArnoldMuch the same can be said of the Christmas music of Eddy Arnold that can be said about the rest of his career (read more).
 That is, early on he waxed some wonderful, rootsy tunes.
 Later, he made records more sophisticated and popular - but far less interesting.
-Arnold's deep, polished voice - even when yoked behind traditional instrumentation like fiddles and steel guitars - brought country music down out of the hills and into the city.
+Arnold's deep, polished voice - even when yoked behind traditional instrumentation like fiddles and steel guitars - brought country music down out of the hills and into the big city.
 When his producers at RCA (Chet Atkins, among them) added strings, choruses, and cosmopolitan arrangements in the late 50's, Arnold became a force to reckoned with on the pop charts.
 Admittedly, this phase of his career yielded wonderful records such as "You Don't Know Me" (1956), "Anytime" (1960), and "Make The World Go Away" (1965).
-But eventually, Eddy Arnold became the moral equivalent of Perry Como in cowboy boots, losing all credibility in the country market.
+But eventually, Eddy Arnold became the moral equivalent of Perry Como in cowboy boots, losing all credibility with the hardcore country audience.

 Way before this happened, however, Arnold cut a handful of Christmas tracks that rank among the best in the annals of country music.
 These six songs (from three 7-inch singles spanning five years) are sterling examples of Eddy's early music - sentimental and well-sung, yet resolutely country.
-Though never collected on a Christmas album, the importance of Arnold's early Christmas songs far outweighs the two full-length Christmas LP's he later released.
+Though most would not be collected on any Christmas album until much later (Complete RCA Victor Christmas Recordings, 2016), the importance of Arnold's early Christmas songs far outweighs the two full-length Christmas LP's he would subsequently release.

 Eddy ArnoldEddy Arnold signed to RCA Records in 1944, and in the first ten years of his career he charted dozens of hit singles.
 Soon, he would chart dozens more, but in the mid-50's he entered a commercial slump brought on, in part, by the rise of rock & roll.
 Unlike many country stars, Arnold didn't jump on the rock bandwagon, opting instead to push his music the other way - towards easy listening.
 The strategy worked, and by the time of his first full-length Christmas album, Arnold's fortunes were in the full flower of a comeback.
 Smoothly produced by Chet Atkins, Christmas With Eddy Arnold (1962) reflects the methodology that made Arnold a mainstream star.
 But, the music suffers for it, especially new versions of several songs discussed above.
 One particular highlight, though, is Arnold's easy-going essay of "Jolly Old St. Nicholas," where the corny arrangement suits the song just fine.
 Plus, Eddy preserves the original lyrics ("My little brain isn't very bright") so often bowdlerized from later versions.